-I, the 23-year-old Tim Palmer, started writing about football in 2010 when I was 16 years old, simply because I enjoyed making sense of football matches.
-This has now grown into a passion for developing a career as a coach and analyst.
+I, Tim Palmer, started writing about football in 2010 when I was 16 years old, simply because I enjoyed making sense of football matches.
+This has now grown into a passion for developing a career as a coach.

 In 2011 I started the blog Australia Scout, which focused on Australian football (including the A-League and Socceroos).
-It became one of the most popular blogs on the A-League, receiving acclaim from notable figures in Australia including Socceroos coach Ange Postecoglou.
+It became one of the most popular blogs in Australian sport, receiving acclaim from notable figures in football including Socceroos coach Ange Postecoglou.

 In January 2016 Australia Scout moved to its new home on this site as Tim Palmer Football.